-- 4. Before starting the pump, fill the volute and suction line with liquid.
+- 4. Before starting the pump, fill the casing and suction line with liquid.
 The pump may be primed by using an ejector or vacuum pump. - 5.
-Before starting a mechanical seal pump equipped with external flush lines, turn on mechanical seal water, and confirm the mechanical seal water is at sufficient pressure.
-Refer to Table 8 for minimum cooling flow rates. - 6.
+Before starting a mechanical seal pump equipped with external flush lines, turn on mechanical seal water, and confirm the mechanical seal water has sufficient pressure and flow. - 6.
 Check final alignment of pump and driver.
 Both shafts must turn freely by hand.
 If necessary, check coupling alignment.

-7. Jog starter switch on motor to check that the direction of rotation must agree with the arrow stamped on the pump frame or base.
+7. Jog starter switch on motor to check that the direction of rotation agrees with the arrow stamped on the pump frame or base.

-402 - 17.02.EN
+401 - 15.05.EN

 - 8. Before starting the pump, install closed guards around all exposed rotating parts. - 9.
 If excessive vibration or noise occurs during operation, shut the pump down and rotate shaft by hand.
-If excessive vibration or noise continues, consult a Carver representative. - 10.
-Before starting the pump, install closed guards around all exposed rotating parts.
+If excessive vibration or noise continues, consult a Carver representative.